ALARA Principle: Minimizing Radiation Dose in Radiography

 X-ray Image Noise

 Reduction of radiation while adjusting lower exposure factors sometimes leads to an increment in X-ray image noise.
+This further leads to improper diagnoses of X-ray images.

 These are a few risks of the ALARA principle with the benefits above.